kurator-org/kurator-validation/README.md

     62156,Rissoa venusta,"Garrett, 1873",Rissoa   venusta,Phil.,true,urn:lsid:marinespecies.org:taxname:607233
     $

 Additional actors that process data records similarly can easily be added to such a workflow--without the composition challenges that scripts typically exhibit.
-In addition, each actor in a **Kurator-Akka** workflow runs concurrently (in different threads).
+In addition, each actor in a **Kurator-Akka** workflow runs concurrently in different threads.
 This means that once several records have been read into a workflow with multiple data cleaning actors connected in series, multiple actors (sometimes *all* of the actors) often will be busy at the same time.
 This can increase the data throughput rate of the workflow compared to that of a single-threaded script.